SECTION 1. Chapter 6A of the General Laws is hereby amended by adding after section 18L the following new section:-

 “Major life activities,” include, but are not limited to, caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, and working.

-"Special needs individuals," those individuals who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require medical and related services of a type or amount beyond that required by individuals generally.
+"Special needs individuals," those individuals who have or are at increased risk for a chronic physical, developmental, behavioral, or emotional condition and who also require health and related services of a type or amount beyond that required by individuals generally.

 "Public safety agency," a functional division of a public agency that provides firefighting, police, medical, emergency management or other emergency services.